agarrharr/google-bookshelves-widget/readme.md

 pageCurl is whether or not to show a page curl on the image imageSize is the size of the image retrieved.
 Possible options are thumb or smallThumb layout is the template to use to display the books.
 It can be any file name that is contined in layouts.
-The included templates are grid, description, and column credits is whether or not to display a credit to the author of the plugin
+The included templates are grid, description, and column

     googleBookshelves.showShelf(
       {